chizzy-opara/gomycode-dsa/README.md

 1. Each time work only with the first i-1 element from of the array
 2. Pick element arr[i] and insert it into sorted sequence in the array from 0 to i-1.

+### Concept of recursion checkpoint

+Objective

+- Name: Is palindrome.
+- Description:
+  - Test if a word is a palindrome.
+A word is a palindrome if only if it can be read from left to right or from right to left: gag; kayak; php; radar;....